sillyash/S103/README.md

 We made a script in advance so we could just create everything in a single command. \
 [See script](./tables.sql)

+To execute the script, we used:

+	source ~/tables.sql

+In the MariaDB terminal.

 ### Insert data into the tables

 To fill the tables with data, we simply use MySQL, like so: